trilioData/triliovault-cfg-scripts/Datamover_Extension_Install_Guide.rst

- **Install steps for Trilio Datamover Extension**
+ **Install steps for Trilio Datamover Service**

- This trilio component sits on compute node and performs backups and recovery.
+ This trilio component should be installed on all compute nodes.
- User should install this plugin all compute nodes.

 **1. Pre-requisites**

-  i)You should have launched at-least one TrilioVault VM and this VM should have l3 connectivity with OpenStack compute, controller and horizon nodes.
-  Get IP address of TrilioVault VM.
-For example, we assume it's 192.168.14.56.

-  ii)Select which storage type you want to use to store your snapshots.
+  i)Select which storage type you want to use to store your snapshots.
   TrilioVault supports NFS, Amazon S3 and Ceph S3.
 This would be your backup target type.

-  iii) Make sure that your compute nodes have connectivity to the Internet.
+  ii) Make sure that your compute nodes have connectivity to the Internet.
   This is required because our yum, apt package repos are on cloud.

-**Note**: *Perform following steps on all compute nodes.*
+**Note**: *Perform following steps on all compute nodes*

 **2. Setup Trilio repository**